Purchase of a business or a business line from another entity.

 A security or financial instrument is a tradable asset of any kind.
 Debt securities such as bank notes, bonds and debentures.
 Equity securities such as common stock or shares.

 The Stock Exchange Daily Official List number, a code used by the London Stock Exchange to identify stocks, especially those that aren't actively traded in the U.S. and don't have a CUSIP number.

 Most investment trusts outsource the management of their portfolio to a manager from an asset management company.
-Alliance Trust is one of about 12 trusts which employ their own managers.
+Alliance Trust outsources its investment management to Willis Towers Watson.
 Self-management provides greater singularity of purpose, as the management team all work for one set of shareholders and greater transparency is provided in the accounts.
 See Managed Trusts.

 An individual or organisation owning shares in a company.

 The sum of all company assets less all liabilities.